jessieren/VirFinder/README.md

 To use, first specify the directory of the model file "VF.modEPV_k8.rda" and load the model into R workspace. second, use the function "VF.pred.user(inFaFile, modEPV)" to predict the contigs in the input fasta file.

-    ## specify the directory of the new model file "VF.modEPV_k8.rda"
+    ## specify the directory of the new model file "VF.modEPV_k8.rda", and load the new model to the work space
     modFile <- "<path_to_the_model_file>/VF.modEPV_k8.rda"
     load(modFile)